L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: L2G-Net

 \section{L2G-Net}

-We describe how L2G-Net can be integrated into a GNN architecture.
-A conceptual overview is shown in \cref{fig:graph_multires}b.
-L2G-Net can be used as a drop-in replacement for standard spectral graph convolution layers, which potentially may involve pointwise non-linearities and residual connections.
+\chan{Given the Cauchy factorization, we can add learnable spectral filters in between Cauchy factors while preserving the overall complexity and providing more flexibility than GFT-based spectral GNNs.
+This is the idea underpinning L2G-Net (\cref{fig:graph_multires}b).} L2G-Net can be used as a drop-in replacement for standard spectral GNNs, potentially involving pointwise non-linearities and residual connections.